zby/LLMEasyTools/README.md

 ## Usage

-There are two parts of the so called *LLM function calling* that are not covered by the standard openai library:
+There are two parts of the so called *LLM function calling* that are not covered by the standard LLM client library:
 - schema generation
 - function dispatching